Nikolay Vuich: Battle of Borodino

+Last period

 In the second period of the war, Vuich participated in the attack on the city of Vereya, in the Battle of Maloyaroslavets and the Battle of Krasnoi.

 For exceptional bravery demonstrated at Maloyaroslavets, he received from the Tsar the Golden Weapon with diamonds.
 He participated in 1813 and 1814 campaigns against Napoleonic France garnering the Order of St. George, 3rd Class (awarded on 30 March 1813), and taking command of the 24th Infantry Division.
 Appointed commander of the 3rd Brigade of the 24th Infantry Division, Vuich was part of the Northern Army in the campaign of 1813–1814 that participated in the battles of Dennewitz, Leipzig,Craonne, Laon and the taking of Paris, for which he was awarded Order of Saint Anna, 1st degree, and Order of St. George, 3rd class, as well as diamond signs to the Order of Saint Anna, 1st degree.

 On 27 November 1816, he became the head of the 24th Infantry Division and on 11 November 1827, the 18th Infantry Division.
 He was ennobled on 28 November 1829.

 Nikolay Vasilyevich Vuich died in 1836.

 His grandson Nicholas Vuich was a Russian senator during the reign of Czar Nicholas II of Russia.